 As a village primary serving local families, transition is shaped by Derbyshire’s secondary landscape and by the preferences families hold at the end of Year 6.
 The school’s own communications show structured links with local secondaries, including transition activity connected with Granville Academy for Year 6, and engagement with William Allitt (now associated with the Mercia Academy name in communications) at Year 5 stage.
 Information about The Pingle Academy also appears within school materials, indicating that it sits within the realistic set of local options for many families.

 The most important point is that secondary destination depends on home address and family preference.
 Derbyshire uses a coordinated secondary application process, and parents are expected to apply during Year 6.
-For September 2026 entry, Derbyshire set the application window as 8 September 2025 to 31 October 2025.
 Families new to the area should not guess catchment assumptions.
-Use Derbyshire’s normal area school search, then sense-check it against your preferred schools’ admission criteria.
+Use Derbyshire's normal area school search, then sense-check it against your preferred schools' admission criteria for the current transfer year.

 For pupils, the practical transition support tends to be familiar: planned visits, information sharing between schools, and a focus on readiness, independence, and confidence.
 The school’s small size can be an advantage here.
 When staff know each child well, transition information is often more specific and useful.